alexajuno/notes/college/it-project-management/presentation.md

 - **Resistance to change**: Teams may struggle with the shift to an agile mindset.
 - **Collaboration**: Strong communication and teamwork are essential, which can be challenging.
 - **Skilled Scrum Master**: A good Scrum Master is critical for keeping the team focused and removing obstacles.

 ---

-### **Scrum in Practice**

-Let’s look at a simple **example** of Scrum in action:
-Imagine a software development team working on a mobile app.
-Using Scrum, they break down the project into smaller features, prioritize them in the Product Backlog, and work in 2-week sprints.
-After each sprint, they present a functional part of the app to stakeholders for feedback.
-This allows them to adjust quickly to any changes or requests, delivering the final product faster and with better quality.

----